-With over 55 gardens of all shapes and sizes, Unity Gardens helps to feed our communities by offering free gardening classes to teach the community how to grow their own food.
+With over 55 gardens of all shapes and sizes, Unity Gardens helps to feed our community by offering free gardening classes to teach the community members how to grow their own food.
 They also offer free cooking and preserving classes to show how to cook healthy and save your harvest.

 The Niles Community Gardens provides earth-friendly garden space to educate, helping people in Niles produce their own vegetables and fruits while learning how to exist more sustainably in Southwest Michigan.

 Since 1993, the Food Bank of Northern Indiana has been feeding the hungry in the six counties it serves.
 Today, the Food Bank actively partners with local and national manufacturers, wholesalers, and retailers, food growers, packers, and brokers to procure food.